1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 7(a) The SFAI Council or the SFAI Executive Committee shall have the power at any time to convene an Extraordinary General Meeting (EGM) of the Association.

-(b) Twenty one calendar days notification of the date and agenda of the Extraordinary General Meeting (EGM) shall be given to the current SFAI Officers, Executive Committee and Council.
-Only the stated agenda shall be eligible for discussion and or decisions/s made at any SFAI Extraordinary General Meeting (EGM).
+(b) Fourteen calendar days notification of the date and agenda of the Extraordinary General Meeting (EGM) shall be given to the current SFAI Officers, Executive Committee and Council.
+Only the stated agenda shall be eligible for discussion and or decisions(s) made at any SFAI Extraordinary General Meeting (EGM).

 (d) Current SFAI Officers, Executive Committee and Council.
 Members wishing to nominate a substitute to attend the SFAI Extraordinary General Meeting (EGM) on their behalf must send notification in writing to the SFAI Administrator at least 10 calendar days in advance of the SFAI Extraordinary General Meeting (EGM) date.